A Beginner’s Guide to Software Defect Classification

-Debugging is the process of finding and removing a specific bug/defect from a program.
-Debugging is the manual process of identifying and removing defects.
+Debugging is the manual process of finding and removing a specific bug or defect from a program.

 - Low: Fix “High” and “Medium” priority bugs before fixing this one but don’t neglect this bug as it needs to be fixed too.

 - Deferred: The bug prioritized as deferred means that the bug is most likely to be fixed in the upcoming releases.
-The reasons behind this may be that the priority of the bug is low and there is lack of time for the release and/or the bug does not make a major effect on the functionality of software.
+The reasons behind this may be that the priority of the bug is low and there is a lack of time for the release, and/or the bug does not make a major effect on the functionality of the software.

 - Critical: A core functionality of the system fails or the system doesn’t work at all.